 If Xometry has reason to believe that You have failed to comply with the above, Xometry may without notice suspend or terminate Your access to the Services and refuse any and all current or future use of the Services (or any portion thereof).

 2. REGISTRATION.
 In order to use certain Services, You may be required to register for an account (“Account”).
-In registering for the Services, You agree to (1) provide true, accurate, current and complete information about You as prompted in the Website account details section (“Registration Data”); and (2) maintain and promptly update Your Registration Data to keep it true, accurate, current and complete.
+In registering for the Services, You agree to (1) provide true, accurate, current and complete information about You as prompted in the Website and the Mini Program account details section (“Registration Data”); and (2) maintain and promptly update Your Registration Data to keep it true, accurate, current and complete.
 You are responsible for all activities that occur under Your Account, and Xometry will not be liable for any loss or damage (of any kind and under any legal theory) to You or any third party arising from Your inability or failure for any reason to comply with the terms herein.
 You may not share Your Account or password with anyone, and You agree to (a) notify Xometry immediately of any suspected or confirmed unauthorized use of Your password or any other breach of security; and (b) exit from Your Account at the end of each session.
-If You provide any information that is untrue, inaccurate, not current or incomplete, or Xometry has reasonable grounds to suspect that such information is untrue, inaccurate, not current or incomplete, Xometry has the right to suspend or terminate Your Account and refuse any and all current or future use of the Website and Service (or any portion thereof).
+If You provide any information that is untrue, inaccurate, not current or incomplete, or Xometry has reasonable grounds to suspect that such information is untrue, inaccurate, not current or incomplete, Xometry has the right to suspend or terminate Your Account and refuse any and all current or future use of the Website and the Mini Program and Service (or any portion thereof).

 3. ORDERING PROCESS